enricosada/paket-repotool-testing/README.md

 ## Examples

-**NOTE** Each example assume a clean repo, so feel free to `git clean -xdf` at start
+**NOTE** Each example assume a clean repo, so feel free to `git clean -xdf` at start of each example

-Examples use windows dir separator, sry, but fixing that should works on unix or windows WLS
+Examples use windows dir separator, sry, but fixing that should works on unix or windows WSL

 ### 1 - Basic example, from install